cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 !!!
 Seealso "API reference"
     Please refer to the ["API reference for the `externalClusters` section](cloudnative-pg.v1.md#postgresql-cnpg-io-v1-ExternalCluster) for more information.

+### Password files

+Whenever a password is supplied within an `externalClusters` entry, CloudNativePG autonomously manages a [PostgreSQL password file](https://www.postgresql.org/docs/current/libpq-pgpass.html) for it, residing at `/controller/external/NAME/pgpass` in each instance.

+This approach empowers CloudNativePG to securely establish connections with an external server without exposing any passwords in the connection string.
+Instead, the connection safely references the aforementioned file through the `passfile` connection parameter.

 ## Bootstrap an empty cluster (`initdb`)